sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## Multi-version upgrade procedure

 1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
+1. Find the relevant entry for your update in the update notes on this page.
+These notes may contain relevant information about the infrastructure update such as resource requirement changes or versions of depencies (Docker, Kubernetes, externalized databases).
-1. Refer to either of the following guides to upgrade your instance:
+1. After checking the relevant update notes, refer to either of the following guides to upgrade your instance:
     * [Kubernetes with Helm upgrade guide](../deploy/kubernetes/helm.md#multi-version-upgrades)
     * [Kubernetes without Helm upgrade guide](../deploy/kubernetes/update.md#multi-version-upgrades)